18th May - 25th 2019

 Day 4 Piano Grande

-We transfer to Norcia then head up to Castelluccio di Norcia sited on a glacial spoil heap at the far end of the Piano Grande.
+We transfer to Norcia then head up towards Castelluccio di Norcia sited on a glacial spoil heap at the far end of the Piano Grande.
 The first sight of the vast plain of the Piano Grande, is an unforgettable experience especially just before the morning mist disperses from the ‘bowl’ ringed by mountains.
 We descend to the plain stopping for wild tulips and narcissus then travel to the south facing slopes of Monte Vettore where we picnic amongst the peonies and wander along easy paths.

 Day 5 Piano Grande